siena sewon jun

 7.8

-We took our seats at the large wooden table in the middle of the kitchen.
-Klaus and his four friends had finished eating, but they were still chatting over a drink or two.
-It was Klaus’ birthday breakfast.
-Blue was the color of the room and my memory of it.
+We joined the large wooden table in the middle of the kitchen.
+Klaus and his friends had already finished eating, but they were still chatting over a drink.
+It was his birthday breakfast.
+Seventy-something.
+Klaus lived next door and would give us a ride to the next town where they had an Aldi.

 “You’re from America, but you don’t look American because your family is from Asia, no?”
 Klaus said, smiling.